jstormes/AWSTools/README.md

 * An extension of the previous error is two long-running scrips on the same docker instance It might be necessary to use shared memory and lock to make sure the sequenceToken is correct across the two running PHP instances.
 Embrace the statelessness of the cloud!!!
+Or let the call fail and try to recover the sequenceToken, that might be a performance nightmare.

 # To Do